PedroPertusi/PTCGextension/README.md

 ## Data

-The data used for this project was a collection of high definition pokémon cards sourced from a web-avaiable [Pokémon card API](https://docs.pokemontcg.io/).
+The data used for this project was a collection of high definition pokémon cards sourced from a web-available [Pokémon card API](https://docs.pokemontcg.io/).

 ![card_example](assets/card_example.png)

-At first, we decided to use all of the collections currently (as of April/2025) playing, this means all collections a player can use in a regular Pokémon TCG tournament.
-This consists of 3040 cards, being part of the following collections (To see more about collection details, go to the [Pokémon card API docs](https://docs.pokemontcg.io/)):
+At first, we decided to use all of the collections currently playing (as of April/2025).
+In other words, all collections a player can use in a regular Pokémon TCG tournament.
+This set consists of 3040 cards, being part of the following collections (To see more about collection details, go to the [Pokémon card API docs](https://docs.pokemontcg.io/)):

     - SV1
     - SV2